 When investing for a future retirement, or if you're already retired, investors face increasingly complex challenges in planning for retirement income to last a lifetime.
 When building a retirement plan consider:

 A good Retirement Income Plan ensures you won't outlive your assets in retirement.
 While investors only consider their individual life expectancy, according to statistics, half of the population will live longer than their life expectancy.

 A more prudent approach to retirement income planning is to plan for longevity, which is how long you are likely to live.
 We always say that clients should plan on living and not dying; it is always a good idea to plan to live longer than you think you will.

-With longer lifespans come higher health care costs.
-In addition, the safety and financial soundness of Medicare may causes further gaps in coverage in the future.
+With longer lifespans come higher healthcare costs.
+In addition, the safety and financial soundness of Medicare may cause further gaps in coverage in the future.